ICE agents shoot and wound man during traffic stop in Central California

 While agents have been subjected to violence since the start of Trump’s crackdown on illegal immigration last year, DHS has also at times faced a crisis of credibility regarding claims it has made in the aftermath of some high-profile incidents.
 In arrests and use-of-force encounters across the country, versions provided by DHS of some events have been contradicted by eyewitness accounts and bystander video and challenged by independent judges.

-Altercations in or around vehicles have been a steady symbol of the administration’s immigration crackdown, including car crashes between federal agents and people who try to flee, traffic stops turned violent and alleged rammings involving pro-immigrant activists.
+Altercations in or around vehicles have been a feature of the administration’s immigration crackdown, including car crashes between federal agents and people who try to flee, traffic stops turned violent and alleged rammings involving pro-immigrant activists.

-The phrase “weaponized his/her vehicle” has been repeated by officials including former DHS Secretary Kristi Noem when she described Renee Good, a Minneapolis mother shot and killed by an ICE agent this year.
-Good’s death prompted widespread protests and her burgundy SUV has become a recognizable symbol of the chaotic immigration operations in Minneapolis.
+The phrase “weaponized his/her vehicle” has been repeated by officials including former DHS Secretary Kristi Noem when she described Renee Good, a Minneapolis mother, who was shot and killed by an ICE agent this year, prompting widespread outrage.

-The Trump administration has also come under criticism for deporting migrants it alleges are gang members, without providing evidence, such as in the case of Kilmar Abrego Garcia.
-It accused wrongly deported Abrego Garcia of being an active member of MS-13 – a claim his lawyer and family deny.
-Abrego Garcia is currently fighting against deportation in federal court.
+The Trump administration has also come under criticism for deporting migrants it alleges are gang members without providing evidence, such as Kilmar Abrego Garcia.
+The administration accused wrongly deported Abrego Garcia of being an active member of MS-13 – a claim his lawyer and family deny.
+Abrego Garcia is currently fighting deportation in federal court.

-California Gov. Gavin Newsom has urged federal law enforcement to collaborate with state and local partners in investigating Tuesday’s shooting.

 This story has been updated with additional information.